 Handed out empty cans

-For Ida Leino, Chairman of the The Youth League of the National Coalition Party the government's decision is a victory.
-The Youth League has been working to make nicotine pouches, i.e. "white snus", legal over the counter in Finland.
-Recently, the organisation even stood outside the Parliament and handed out empty snuff boxes.
+For Ida Leino, Chairman of the The Youth League of the National Coalition Party the government's announcement is a victory.
+The Finnish Youth Federation has been working to ensure that nicitine pouches, or “white snus”, are legalised for sale over the counter in Finland.
+Recently, the union even stood outside Parliament and handed out empty snuff boxes.

 "It got a lot of media attention, actually.
 We put up sticky notes saying that the government is losing €70 million a year because of the black market," says Mr Perez.
 Ida Leino to Vejpkollen.